kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **All Skills are Class Skills**
 - This task requires a level in Scoundrel and a level in Jedi Consular.

-**All 3 Implant Feats**
-- These must be permanently obtained, not temporarily during a FLU or lost with a Hotshot.
-Scouts can get at least some of these feats for free.
-You do not have to equip an implant to fulfill this task.

 **Destroy Droid (Force Power)**
 - This is the third tier Force Power starting with Stun Droid.
 This must be on the main player character.